-Most meteor showers are the result of comets leaving behind an icy, dusty debris trail as they orbit the Sun.
-As the Earth makes it annual trek around the Sun, it travels through these various streams of small cometary fragments that burn up in Earth’s atmosphere.
+Most meteor showers are the result of the icy, dusty debris trails left behind by comets as they orbit the Sun.
+As the Earth makes it annual trek around the Sun, it travels through these various streams of small cometary fragments, which then burn up in Earth’s atmosphere.
 This in turn produces visible meteors.
 If the fragments are big enough, very bright meteors called fireballs may result.
-Or alternatively a “bolide” may be created, which is when a fireball explodes or breaks up in the atmosphere.

 - Radiant: Constellation Boötes